 Surgical decisions for women diagnosed with breast cancer

-Because of the increased risk for a second breast cancer diagnosis, women who are diagnosed with breast cancer who test positive for an inherited mutation in may choose mastectomy rather than and radiation.
+Because of the increased risk for a second breast cancer diagnosis, women who are diagnosed with breast cancer who test positive for an in may choose mastectomy rather than and radiation.
 Mutation carriers who undergo mastectomy are less likely to develop a second breast cancer.

 PARP inhibitors